 Asparagus enters a period of rapid growth during the spring.
-During this period, the plants are better able to renew themselves and repair any damage sustained during digging and transplanting.
-The exact timing depends on your climate and the weather, but early spring, as soon as the ground can be worked, is the right time to begin the transplanting process.
+During this period, the plants can better renew themselves and repair any damage sustained during digging and transplanting.
+The exact timing depends on your climate and the weather, but early spring, as soon as you can work the ground, is the right time to begin the transplanting process.

 How to Dig Asparagus for Transplanting

 Before you dig up your asparagus, you must prepare the new site for planting.
 This is to minimize the time your dug plants spend above ground.